-- Transport services including the management, and maintenance of over 2,600km of roads, 128 bridges and bridge sized culverts, an extensive network of culverts and other drainage assets, kerbs and gutters, footpaths, and quarries. - Aged care, child care and youth development services, including Warrumbungle Community Care, Yuluwirri Kids, Castlereagh Family Day Care and Connect Five supported play groups. - The management, and maintenance of a range of buildings and structures from town halls, playgrounds, community facilities, and meeting rooms, to aerodromes all of which provide valuable services to the community. - General rehabilitation of town streets including improving street lights, replacing bins, gardens construction of cycleways and planting of trees. - Promotion of economic development and tourism within the Shire. - Provision of water, sewerage and waste services to the residents of the Shire. - Town planning, regulatory services, town beautification and environmental management. - Emergency services. - Library services. - Road safety programs. - Management of Public Cemeteries. - Provision of ovals, and other sport and recreation facilities including pools and parks. - Health, environmental and emergency bush fire services.
+Transport services including the management, and maintenance of over 2,600 km of roads, 128 bridges and bridge sized culverts, an extensive network of culverts and other drainage assets, kerbs and gutters, footpaths, and quarries;

+Aged care, child care and youth development services, including Warrumbungle Community Care, Yuluwirri Kids, Castlereagh Family Day Care and Connect Five supported play groups;

+The management, and maintenance of a range of buildings and structures from town halls, playgrounds, community facilities, and meeting rooms, to aerodromes all of which provide valuable services to the community;

+General rehabilitation of town streets including improving street lights, replacing bins, gardens construction of cycleways and planting of trees;

+Promotion of economic development and tourism within the Shire;

+Provision of water, sewerage and waste services to the residents of the Shire;

+Town planning, regulatory services, town beautification and environmental management;

+Emergency services;

+Library services;

+Road safety programs;

+Management of Public Cemeteries;

+Provision of ovals, and other sport and recreation facilities including pools and parks;

+Health, environmental and emergency bush fire services.

+Fit for the Future

+The Fit For the Future (FFF) initiative was implemented by the NSW State Government through their Office of Local Government (OLG) to ensure the long term sustainability of all local government councils.
+The initiative required councils to demonstrate that their operations fulfilled a number of requirements or to demonstrate how they would change operations to meet those requirements.
+Failure to do so could see the Council enter administration or be amalgamated.

+The Warrumbungle Shire Council was deemed FFF in December 2016 with a plan focusing on sustainability through incremental improvements.

+With the goal of Council to provide the Warrumbungle community greater benefits in an efficient, effective and sustainable manner, Council sees the FFF process as a perfect opportunity (and sounding board) in moving forward and further improving Council's financial performance and position.
+Council's strategy to remain FFF is based on a plan of continuing vigilance over external and internal factors such as:

+- Operational efficiencies

+- Service levels and requirements

+- Productivity

+- Outsourcing

+- Economies of scale

+- Review of Fees and Charges

+To this end Council has implemented a process whereby "Improvement Action Plan" (IAPs) documents are prepared, reviewed and considered by Council prior to being recommended for implementation.
+Some of these adopted IAPs have already been incorporated directly into the budget, while others are separately identified as further FFF adjustments due to the difficulty in allocating certain savings to the relevant area at this point in time.

+Unfortunately, the deterioration in local government funding environment due to the changes to FAGs, imposed statutory limitations and Grant Funding (due to higher competition, the growing need for co contribution and reduced availability) on Council revenue means that Council must now cut harder and faster or seek new revenue to improve its financial performance going forward.

-2.2 Income Statement
+2.2 Income Statement (2018/19 - 2021/22)